grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 Notice how the tests progress in complexity: from single endpoints to holistic tests, from small loads to large loads, and from single-tests to reusable modules.
 These progressions are typical in testing, with the next step being to automate.
 It might be impractical to automate a tutorial, but if you are interested, read the [Automated performance testing](/testing-guides/automated-performance-testing/) guide, or use the [k6 GitHub action](https://github.com/grafana/k6-action).

 More likely, you want to learn more about k6.
-These examples just scratch the surface of k6:
+[The k6 learn repo](https://github.com/grafana/k6-learn) has more detailed to practice.
+Or, you can read explore the docs and try to build out your testing strategy.
+The following links only scratch the surface:
 - Learn how to use more [protocols](/using-k6/protocols)
 - Review the reference for the full-featured [JavaScript API](/javascript-api).
 - Read about [Testing strategies](/testing-guides) and [Test types](/test-types)